If you’re like most investors, you believe the worst of the 2008 debt crisis — and the Great Recession that followed — are over.

 Jobs are being hemorrhaged.
 Personal income is falling.
 Social services are deteriorating.
 Home values are plunging.
 Crime is soaring.

-It’s virtually impossible to put into words the nightmare of poverty, hunger, and homelessness jobless workers throughout Europe are feeling.
-While ironically, hundreds of thousands of others seek refuge in Europe’s dying empire.
+It’s virtually impossible to put into words the nightmare of poverty, hunger and homelessness jobless workers throughout Europe are feeling.

 It’s easy to see these as isolated events.
 It’s easy to bury your head in the sand and ignore, because it’s happening “somewhere else” …